dyslexicat/collab-chess/README.md

 #### IDEAS
 - Instead of Stockfish create a Chess engine from scratch?
 - Persist games in a database so that we can see who played how many games and detailed statistics?
+- Let users know when it is the last 10-15 seconds to make a move?
+- !votes command to show which moves have been voted so far?